Are you searching “how to get a job in digital marketing?

 Gain Experience by Helping a Small Business Owner

-Usually, you can find people in your network that have a small business but a weak online presence.
+Usually, you can find a family member or people in your network that have a small business but a weak online presence.
 You’ll want to ask your friends and family.
 If your friends and family don’t have a business you can help, ask if their friends do.
 When they ask you, “what exactly are you going to do?” can tell them based on the knowledge you gained in the previous step.

 - You might have an aunt that has a house cleaning business with an existing website, but no traffic.
 This is an opportunity for you to help her out by using your SEO and/or SEM skills (Facebook Ads can work well in this situation too).

 - You might have an old high school friend who has an auto repair shop that could use more customers – another great opportunity for an advertising campaign.